 We are so fortunate to live in this beautiful area of the world.
 We are literally steps away from turquoise waters and white sandy beaches.
 Get out and enjoy it.
 Walk on the beach.
 Ride your bike around the neighborhood.
 Drink your coffee, or enjoy your lunch, on a patio.
 Breathe in the day!

 Spend time with those that nourish, those that make you feel better about yourself.
 Hang out with people that want to have a quality conversation, and who care about what you say and think.
 Don’t force yourself to be around those that don’t.

-Can we all join in with a Biebs sing-along- “I like me better when I’m with you?”
+Can we all join in with a Lauv sing-along- “I like me better when I’m with you?”

-I really unplugged about two weekends ago.
+I “unplugged” about two weekends ago.
 It was fabulous!
 If you are exhausted, or just need a break, hide your phone.
 Turn off your notifications.
 Use the do not disturb feature, and only allow emergency contacts to call you.
 Don’t check your email.
 Or maybe only check your email in the morning, or in the evening.
-And if you cave and have to check it during one of those times, try to only respond to emails that are actually pertinent.
+And if you cave and just have to check it during your break, try to only respond to emails that are actually pertinent.
 I promise the others can wait.

 I saved the best for last.
 The best thing you can do for yourself is to be kind.
 If you need rest or a break, take it.
 If your pants are a little tight, put on a dress.
 If you forgot something, apologize and move on!
 You are your best cheerleader.
 And you’ve got this!